Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability: Acknowledgments

 \section{Acknowledgments}

-We thank Jess Speedie for useful discussion.
-This work is supported by the National Natural Science Foundation of China under grant No. 12233004 and 12250610189.
+We thank Jess Speedie for useful discussion, and the anonymous referee for their helpful suggestions that improved the quality of our manuscript.
+This work is supported by the National Natural Science Foundation of China under grant No. 12233004, 12250610189, and W2533008.
 DJP is grateful for Australian Research Council funding via DP180104235 and DP220103767.
 We used {\sc plonk} \citep{plonk2019} which utilizes functions written in {\sc splash} \citep{price2007}.
+This work was performed on the OzSTAR national facility at Swinburne University of Technology.
+The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.
+DJP thanks everyone in Grenoble for hospitality and support during his sabbatical visit in 2025.

 \end{CJK*}